TBIs Are Major Cause of Death and Disability

 The Centers for Disease Control and Prevention (CDC) describes the cause of a TBI as “a bump, blow, or jolt to the head, or a penetrating head injury that disrupts the normal function of the brain.”
 TBIs can be challenging to diagnose, especially when there is no open injury to the head.
 It is critical for doctors and medical professionals to ask the right questions, recognize subtle symptoms, and utilize appropriate diagnostic tools and procedures in a timely manner.
 A brain injury may present initially with very minor symptoms and yet still be deadly.

 The causes of brain injuries are varied and include accidents, negligence, and intentional acts.
-Experienced personal injury attorneys can help you or your family member was left with a brain injury as a result of another’s wrongdoing, such as in:
+Experienced personal injury attorneys can help you or your family member was left with a brain injury as a result of wrongful death by another’s wrongdoing, such as in:

 - Assault or battery;